Sensei Rochelle Brenner, Founding Director

 Tim Wetzel, Head Instructor

 Tim is a lifelong martial artist who trained extensively in Tae Kwan Do and now has his black belt in Kenpo Karate.
 He has a Master's Degree in Instructional Technology.
 Tim had a successful career as a professor of computer animation and game arts at the Art Institute, Drexel and Moore College before committing to the martial arts full-time.
 He is a well respected professor with high expectations for his students.
-His wife and children are also actively training in martial arts.
-He grew up in Kenya and has now lived in Philadelphia for 20 years.
+His wife and children are also black belts and actively training in martial arts.
+He grew up in Kenya and has now lived in Philadelphia for 31 years.

 Marion Forsythe, Assistant Instructor

 Marion is a certified instructor at Action Karate.
 She has a BA in Art Studio & Art History from Chestnut Hill College.
 She studied French and Marketing as well.
 Marion has had a diverse career, including leadership of large/remote call center teams.
 She is currently the Director of Engagement Strategy for Accolade, Inc. Marion was a Taekwondo student many years ago and was known by her peers and instructors as the "Powerhouse."
 Marion was inspired to train in Karate by her son.
 They train together and earn their black belts together.